Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

 Then we consider the local fermion parity and its rotation and reflection symmetry properties:

-Hence arbitrary symmetry actions commute with the fermion parity of these 12 Majorana fermions, and they form either a linear representation or a projective representation of the $D_6$ symmetry.
-Similar arguments can be held for other 12 Majorana fermions.
+Hence arbitrary symmetry actions commute with the fermion parity of these 12 Majorana modes, and they form either a linear representation or a projective representation of the $D_6$ symmetry.
+Similar arguments can be held for other 12 Majorana modes.
 We should note that there is only one nontrivial projective representation of the $D_6$ symmetry group acting internally (i.e., $\mathbb{Z}_6\rtimes\mathbb{Z}_2$ on-site symmetry) that can easily to be verified by the following 2-cohomology:

-So these 24 Majorana fermions together form a linear representation of the $D_6$ symmetry at each 0D block labeled by $\mu_1$, and they can be gapped out in a symmetric way.
+So these 24 Majorana modes together can always form a linear representation of the $D_6$ symmetry at each 0D block labeled by $\mu_1$, and they can be gapped out in a symmetric way.
 Thus the 1D FSPT state decorations on all 1D blocks simultaneously is \textit{obstruction-free}, and all obstruction-free 1D block-states form the following group:

-and the group elements can be labeled by $n_1=n_2=n_3$.
-Here $n_j=0,1$ ($j=1,2,3$) represents the number of decorated 1D FSPT states on $\tau_j$, respectively.
-According to aforementioned discussions, a necessary condition of an obstruction-free block-state is $n_1=n_2=n_3$.
+and the group elements can be labeled by $m_1=m_2=m_3$.
+Here $m_j=0,1$ ($j=1,2,3$) represents the number of decorated 1D FSPT states on $\tau_j$, respectively.
+According to aforementioned discussions, a necessary condition of an obstruction-free block-state is $m_1=m_2=m_3$.

-So far we have already obtained all obstruction-free block-states, and they form the following group:

 With all obstruction-free block-states, subsequently we discuss all possible trivializations.
-First we consider about the 2D bubble equivalence: Similar with the $p4m$ case, ``Majorana bubbles'' can be deformed to double Majorana chains at each nearby 1D block, and this is exactly the definition of the nontrivial 1D FSPT phase protected by on-site $\mathbb{Z}_2$ symmetry (by reflection symmetry acting internally).
+First we consider the 2D bubble equivalence: Similar with the $p4m$ case, ``Majorana bubbles'' can be deformed to double Majorana chains at each nearby 1D block, and this is exactly the definition of the nontrivial 1D FSPT phase protected by on-site $\mathbb{Z}_2$ symmetry (by reflection symmetry acting internally).
 As a consequence, 1D FSPT state decorations on all 1D blocks can be deformed to a trivial state via 2D ``Majorana'' bubble equivalences.
 Furthermore, repeatedly similar with the $p4m$ case, ``Majorana bubble'' constructions have no effect on 0D blocks.

 Subsequently we consider the 1D bubble equivalences.
-For example, on each 1D block labeled by $\tau_2$, we decorate a pair of complex fermions [cf. Eq. (\ref{1D bubble})]: Near each 0D block labeled by $\mu_1$, there are 6 complex fermions which form an atomic insulator with even fermion parity:
+For example, on each 1D block labeled by $\tau_2$, we decorate a pair of complex fermions [cf. Eq. (\ref{1D bubble}) and Fig. \ref{p6m 1D bubble}(a)]: Near each 0D block labeled by $\mu_1$, there are 6 complex fermions which form an atomic insulator with even fermion parity: